Here’s an obvious statement: accepting payments is a necessary part of bringing in revenue.

 Charging convenience fees for credit card payments is a great way for SaaS businesses to:

-If your business is hoping to continue growing through 2023, credit card surcharging may be the secret weapon that allows it to scale with ease.
+If your business is hoping to continue growing, credit card surcharging may be the secret weapon that allows it to scale with ease.